klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 ```bash
 $ php php-wrap-desert.php -fdesert.bin
 ```
 Nothing will happen.
-Now enable the print function and retry.
-A calculator will spawn on the hosting machine.
+Enabling the print function and retrying, a calculator will spawn on the hosting machine.

-**Tips for Source Code reviewers**
+#### Tips for Source Code reviewers

 To find this kind of vulnerability it is usually a good start to search the code for common regexes, like: